Brnovich v. Democratic National Committee: Appeal

 Both the state and the Republican National Committee (RNC) appealed the Ninth Circuit's decision to the Supreme Court, specifically on the applicability of Section 2 of the Voting Rights Act of 1965.
 With the pending appeals, the Ninth Circuit put enforcement of its decision on hold for the 2020 elections and left the policy and the law in place.
 The Supreme Court granted the petition for a writ of certiorari in October 2020 since it agreed to hear the case, and it consolidated the two cases (Brnovich v.
 DNC and Arizona Republican Party v.
 Democratic National Committee) for briefing and oral argument.

 Oral arguments

-Oral argument were held on March 2, 2021.
+Oral arguments were held on March 2, 2021.
 Observers to the oral arguments said that a primary issue discussed by the justices was the standard that should be used to evaluate when discrimination occurs under Section 2 of the VRA.
 Those observers stated that there was a divide between the conservative justices, who appeared ready to support the state's policies, and the Court's three liberal members, who sought ways to maintain Section 2's relevance in the VRA.

 During oral arguments, Michael Carvin, an attorney representing the Arizona Republican Party, was asked by Justice Amy Coney Barrett what interest the party had in defending the Arizona voting restrictions.
 Carvin replied, "Because it puts us at a competitive disadvantage relative to Democrats....
 Every extra vote they get through unlawful interpretation of Section 2 hurts us."